 For allowance for credit losses calculated on a collective basis, we tested the underlying impairment model and related inputs (e.g., historical loss rates).
-We partitioned said testing by checking credit risk groupings and agreeing model inputs to superdiary ledgers research for aging and historical recoveries on fully impaired accounts.
+We performed said testing by checking credit risk groupings and agreeing model inputs to subsidiary ledgers, reports on aging and historical recoveries on fully impaired accounts.